Published May 15, 2018

 There is no legitimate comparison between the experiment and human sexual intercourse.
 A middle school student who submitted this experiment for a school project would receive a failing grade.
 One is left speechless at the realization that this study is given any consideration.

-Some writers cited the study as evidence for the negative effects of circumcision on masturbation and male sexual pleasure - subjects that Taves did not explore.
+Some writers cited the study as evidence for the negative effects of circumcision on masturbation, male sexual pleasure, and “vaginal trauma” - subjects that Taves did not explore.
 German, Italian, and Australian citations demonstrate that the study has been accepted internationally.
 In most cases this was the only study cited in support of the assertion that the foreskin facilitates ease of intromission for vaginal intercourse.
 An appendix at the end of this post documents papers and other sources that cite the study to "prove" that circumcision makes vaginal penetration more difficult.

 Confirmation bias is the tendency to seek out and embrace information that supports one’s view while ignoring or dismissing information that casts doubt on one’s perspective.
 “Deliberate use of confirmation bias is held in low esteem by scientists, and allowing confirmation bias to get the better of your results is regarded as a particularly sad form of incompetence.”
 Scholarly acceptance of this study is one of many examples of researchers with a clear anti-circumcision agenda showing little or no skepticism for studies that support their views.
 One wonders how many researchers don’t even bother to read a study, but just blindly report the descriptions they read from earlier papers.